brianpetro/obsidian-smart-connections/README.md

 # Smart Connections

-Smart Connections helps you prevent rework by increasing awareness of your vault's most relevant notes.
+Smart Connections uses AI to help you prevent rework by increasing awareness of your [Obsidian](https://obsidian.md/) vault's most relevant notes in real time.

-A plugin for [Obsidian](https://obsidian.md/) that uses AI to make smart connections between notes in your vault.

 ## Features